Maryland Route 277: Route description

-MD 277 begins at an arbitrary point on Elk Mills Road in the community of Elk Mills about 0.05 mi west of the entrance to Elk Mills Community Park.
+MD 277 begins at an arbitrary point on Elk Mills Road in the community of Elk Mills about 0.05 mi west of the entrance to Elk Mills Community Park located north of the road.
 Elk Mills Road continues west as a county highway toward MD 213.
 MD 277 heads east as a two-lane undivided road through residential areas of the community and has a grade crossing of CSX's Philadelphia Subdivision railroad line.
 The highway crosses over Big Elk Creek and passes along the northern edge of the Elk Mills Quarry before intersecting Appleton Road, which heads south as MD 316 and north as a county highway.
 MD 277 continues east as Fletchwood Road through suburban areas and woods, passing to the north of warehouses.
 The route briefly parallels the West Branch Christina River as the river passes through Fletchwood Community Park located north of the road.
 The highway reaches its eastern terminus at MD 279 (Elkton Road) northeast of the town of Elkton and just west of the Delaware state line.